 Each 25 Mile loop is 75% Single Track and 5% Double Track Carriage Paths/Trails.
 There are about 4 1/2 miles of gravel roads, all but 800 yards by the Adamson Road Trailhead do not allow any automobile traffic.
-A little less than 1/2 mile is on a paved walking path leading to and from the Cabin Aid Station.
+About 200 yards is on a paved walking path leading to and from the Cabin Aid Station.
 There are NO sections on Paved Roads.

 Harbor Lodge Rooms

-Friday March 19th - 3:00 PM to 5:00 PM - Packet Pickup and Lodge Check in at Children's Harbor in the Harbor Lodge Meeting room.
+Friday March 19th - 1:00 PM to 5:00 PM - Packet Pickup and Harbor Lodge Check-in at Children's Harbor in the Harbor Lodge Meeting Center.

-Friday March 19th - 5:30 / 5:45 PM - Pre-race briefing for ALL 100, 50 and 27 MILE RUNNERS.
-It is not mandatory, but we highly recommend being there if at all possible.
+Friday March 19th - 5:00 PM - Pre-race briefing for ALL 100, 50 and 27 MILE RUNNERS.
+It is not mandatory, but we highly recommend being there if possible.
 We will cover such things as trail marking, course conditions, any last-minute changes, etc. and answer any questions.
 We encourage all runners to attend.
 If you arrive late, you may pick up your race packet Friday night after the meeting.
 If you plan to eat dinner, please make reservations by March 10th.